d2l-ai/d2l-en/chapter_convolutional-neural-networks/padding-and-strides.md

 and $\lfloor p_h/2\rfloor$ rows on the bottom.
 We will pad both sides of the width in the same way.

-Convolutional neural networks commonly use convolutional kernels with odd height and width values, such as $1$, $3$, $5$, or $7$.
+Convolutional neural networks commonly use convolution kernels with odd height and width values, such as $1$, $3$, $5$, or $7$.
 Choosing odd kernel sizes has the benefit that we can preserve the spatial dimensionality